SPEAKING WITHOUT USING WORDS

 Do you think I could find a few galvanized tin plates?
 We could stamp some colorful turkey designs on them for fun.
 I COULD use those for coasters.
 Maybe my granddaughter would help me do this.

-Depends of how busy our daily schedule gets.
+All depends of how busy our daily schedule gets.

 Can someone please tell me how to make time stand still for a bit?